 The last crucial parameter to test is rutting.
 Rutting faces the same dilemma as fatigue: after repeated traffic loads, the material properties change and weaken.
 However, in this case, rather than the pavement cracking, it loses its shape and smoothness.
 An unstable pavement develops ruts, ripples, and other signs of permanent deformation.
 Performance testing is designed to prevent these damages from occurring.

 Now that the fundamentals of performance testing have been covered, what choices do we have for actually performing these tests?

 First, we have Universal Testing Machines (UTM).
-This type of machine is a single unit machine that is able to perform multiple tests.
+This type of machine is a single-unit machine that can perform multiple tests.
 This first-generation machine is our dynamic testing option, and its frame size is compatible with a wide range of accessories.

 Next up we have the Asphalt Mixture Performance Testers (AMPT).
 This second-generation dynamic testing machine is more suited to quality control and is more user-friendly than the UTM.